Randolph Scott: Stage

 Scott appeared in the play Under a Virginia Moon at the Vine Street Theatre in Hollywood in 1932.
 His performance garnered several screen test offers from the major movie studios.
 Scott eventually signed a seven-year contract with Paramount Pictures at a salary of US $400 per week.

 Movie debut

 In between his Pasadena Playhouse days and Vine Street Theatre performance Scott made his film debut.

 In 1931 Scott played his first leading role (with Sally Blane) in Women Men Marry (1931), a film, now apparently lost, made by a Poverty Row studio called Headline Pictures.
-A silent film by the same name from 1922, directed by Edward Dillon, has apparently been preserved, however, at Filmmuseum Amsterdam.

-He followed that movie with a supporting part in a Warner Bros. production starring George Arliss, A Successful Calamity (1932).
+He followed it with a supporting part in a Warner Bros. production starring George Arliss, A Successful Calamity (1932).